 The plant is located on a site at Takapūneke which is a place of particular significance to the Ōnuku Rūnanga.
 In 1830 a massacre of up to 200 of the pa inhabitants was carried out by Te Rauparaha.
 It is now widely acknowledged that construction of a wastewater treatment plant at this site was an act of particular cultural insensitivity.

 The treatment plant services the whole of the Akaroa community of around 650 permanent residents, but does not extend over the hill to Takamatua, and ironically neither does it service the Ōnuku Marae community.

-Council has been granted a new consent (CRC133179) for the discharge to the harbour which expires in 2020.
+The Council has been granted a new consent (CRC133179) for the discharge to the harbour, which expires in 2020.
 We are working through options for ways to deal with Akaroa’s wastewater in the future, including the possibility of applying treated wastewater to land.
 Consideration is also being given to the possibility of removing the plant from the current site.
-For further information on the options being considered, see the Akaroa Wastewater Scheme page.
+For further information on the options being considered, see the Akaroa wastewater scheme page.